- ASSISTANT PROFESSOR Surgery

 Dr. Alexander J Greenstein specializes in minimally invasive Ulcerative Colitis, Crohn's and esophageal surgery.
 Prior to joining our faculty, Dr. Greenstein completed a surgical residency at Mount Sinai Hospital and a fellowship in Minimally Invasive Surgery at the Oregon Health and Sciences University in Portland, Oregon.
 In addition, Dr. Greenstein completed a residency in General Preventative Medicine and attained a Masters in Public Health at The Mount Sinai Medical School.
 Dr. Greenstein graduated from Cornell Medical College (NY, NY) Alpha Omega Alpha after completing his bachelor’s degree in Economics Cum Laude with distinction at Yale University (New Haven, CT).

-Dr. Greenstein is certified by the American Board of Surgery and a Fellow of the American College of Surgeons.
+Dr. Greenstein is certified by the American Board of Surgery and is a Fellow of the American College of Surgeons (FACS).
 He has first or co-authored over 40 peer reviewed manuscripts and has presented his work at both regional and national surgical meetings.
 Additional research engagements include experiences at the National Institute of Mental Health, the Memorial Sloan Kettering Medical Center and the Brazilian Ministry of Health.
 He is a recipient of the David A. Dreiling Award for Scholarly Excellence from the Mount Sinai Department of Surgery.
 Dr. Greenstein is an active member of multiple surgical societies (ACS, SSAT, SAGES) and has editorial responsibilities at several journals.

 His interests include minimally invasive gastrointestinal surgery, esophageal motility disorders and inflammatory bowel disease.
 Dr. Greenstein also has research interest in health policy, preventive medicine and the role of surgery within the public health sphere.